Call: 1-800-832-7191

 - Emergency Preparedness

-At Connecticut Boating Certificates LLC, we offer a convenient way to earn your official boating license through a live, interactive online course—yes, you can learn from home!
+At Connecticut Boating Certificates LLC, we offer all classes on Zoom.
+It is a convenient way to earn your official boating license through a live, interactive online course—yes, you can learn right from home!

 The CT Boaters Guide digital download is always available